tarunsachdeva/blog/_posts/2019-05-13-a-global-talent-pool.markdown

 So what does it mean to do business in a global talent pool?
 Some considerations:

-- Hiring and firing becomes infinitely easier and more difficult.
-Finding the best people globally means there's an opportunity for the meritocracy myth to actually be true - but  the right person is the needle in a haystack.
+- Hiring becomes both easier and more difficult.
+Finding the best people globally means there's greater space for meritocracy vs privelege.
+But, finding the right person is now the proverbial needle in a haystack.
 - Helping create team dynamics in a global talent pool is extremely difficult.
-This is a common challenge with remote work - they can feel isolated and teams may not feel as cohesive.
+This is a common challenge with remote work.
+Individuals can feel isolated and teams may not feel as cohesive.
 - There's an additional overhead investment to make remote successful.
 This can include operational issues like knowledge management.

-An organization is a group of individuals and people that choose to spend a part of their career journey towards company goals.
-A global talent pool affects all parts of that system.
+A global talent pool affects all parts of a company system - there's great potential when it can work, but it won't come without proactive investment.
+For many, that may be too tough a hurdle.